 Investing in the community

 Challenger aims to contribute to the prosperity of the communities in which we operate.
-We partner with a several charitable and not-for-profit organisations supporting a broad demographic of Australians.
-We support our partners through a range of initiatives, including:
+We support charitable and not-for-profit organisations through a range of initiatives, including:

 - a Workplace Giving Program, where employees can make regular pre-tax donations directly from their salary and these contributions (up to $500 per employee per year) are matched by Challenger;